ma261065/ePaper/README.md

 Take note of the MAC addresss, as you will need it later.

 ## Alternative to opening the device
-The section above showed a clean way to get into the device to flash the firmware, but can be quite tricky to do.
+The section above showed a clean way to get into the device to flash the firmware, but this can be quite tricky to do.

 An alternative is to use a soldering iron to melt holes through the back of the case in line with the flashing pins.
 This [video](https://www.youtube.com/watch?v=WRfZJ4xyYwc) shows the process, and if you want to hang this device from your fridge, you will be gluing a flat magnet to the back anyway, which will cover the holes.